roobscoob/among-us-protocol/05_innernetobject_types/01_meetinghud.md

 | --- | --- | --- |
 | `packed uint32` | States Mask | A bitfield used to tell the game which player states are receiving data |

-After writing the mask, the game loops over all players in order (starting from player `0`) and checks if the player's ID is set on the mask.
-For each player that does have its ID set on the mask, the Hazel message writer containing the update data is passed in to the states's `serialize` method.
+After writing the mask, the game loops over all players in order (starting from player `0`) and checks if the player's index is set on the mask.
+For each player that does have its index set on the mask, the Hazel message writer containing the update data is passed in to the states's `serialize` method.
 Refer to the pseudocode below for an example.

 ```java
 writer.writePackedUInt32(meetingHudNetId);